carliane101/carliane101.github.io/content/about-us.md

 It is our mission to provide seamless environmental consulting support services to clients to help derisk their projects and protect the environment.
 Quality technical work is paramount to avoiding permit/project delays and facilitating expedient reviews by the resource agencies.

-**Our clients** range from federal agencies, harbor districts, non-profit organizations, and from large corporations to small enterprises.
+**Our direct clients or those we have subcontracted to** include federal agencies, harbor districts, non-profit organizations, large corporations, and small enterprises.
 Here is a sampling:

 * U.S. Fish and Wildlife Service
 * NOAA Fisheries (National Marine Fisheries Service)